neon64/arch_machine/README.md

 - an experiment to fit most of my system setup in a really small USB stick, with space left over for personal documents
 - try at your own risk, I think I might have killed off my old 4GB usb

+## Experiments

+### Disable Nvidia GPU

+- necessary config to disable Nvidia GPU on boot with bbswitch

+### Switch Nvidia GPU

+- switch to the Nvidia GPU using nvidia-xrun
+- works with `mach-disable-nvidia-gpu` as well